yegor256/requs/README.md

 </build>
 ```

-Then, add Requs files to `src/main/requs` and name them as `main.req`, etc.
+Then, add REQUS files to `src/main/requs` and name them as `main.req`, etc.

 Then, run `mvn clean site` and you will see a report at `target/site/requs`.